Solid129/dash-payments/README.md

 - Argon2id password hashing; a constant-time-equivalent login path (a dummy hash is verified against on an unknown email, so response timing doesn't reveal which addresses have accounts).
-- Access + refresh JWTs in `httpOnly`, `sameSite=lax` cookies — never in
+- Access + refresh JWTs are returned as **Bearer tokens in the response body** and stored client-side in `localStorage` (`apps/web/src/lib/token-storage.ts`), sent back via an `Authorization:
-  `localStorage`, so client-side JS (including an XSS payload) can't read them.
+  Bearer` header (`apps/web/src/lib/api-client.ts`).
+This trades the XSS-token-theft resistance of an `httpOnly` cookie for simplicity across cross-origin deployments (web and API on separate Render origins) — worth hardening (e.g. in-memory access token, cookie-only refresh token) before this pattern is used anywhere real money moves.
 - Refresh tokens are stored as SHA-256 hashes and **rotated** on every use.
   Presenting an already-rotated token is treated as theft and revokes the entire token family, not just that one token.
-- A global `JwtAuthGuard` protects every route by default; `@Public()` is the explicit, reviewable exception — used exactly twice (auth endpoints, and the webhook receiver, which is protected by signature instead).
+- A global `JwtAuthGuard` protects every route by default; `@Public()` is the explicit, reviewable exception — used on the auth endpoints (signup, login, refresh, logout, accept-invite) and the webhook receiver, which is protected by signature instead.

 ### Database schema